 Are Store-Bought Mushrooms Safe for Chickens?

 Store-bought mushrooms are typically safe for your backyard chickens to eat.
 However, it’s important to check the label to ensure that the mushrooms don’t contain harmful chemicals or pesticides.
-You should also wash the mushrooms thoroughly before feeding them to your poultry.
+You should also wash the mushrooms thoroughly before feeding them to your poultry in their chicken feeder.

 Can Chickens Eat Wild mushrooms?